xwal/awesome-stars/README.md

 * [JSONKit](https://github.com/johnezang/JSONKit) - Objective-C JSON
 * [KDCycleBannerView](https://github.com/kingiol/KDCycleBannerView) - A Cycle Or Loop UIScrollView For Banner
 * [ZGNavigationBarTitle](https://github.com/zhigang1992/ZGNavigationBarTitle) - ZGNavigationBarTitle -- Subtitle on NavigationBar with awesome animation.
-* [ViewDeck](https://github.com/ViewDeck/ViewDeck) - An implementation of the sliding functionality found in the Path 2.0 or Facebook iOS apps.
+* [ViewDeck](https://github.com/ViewDeck/ViewDeck) - An implementation of the sliding menu found in various iOS apps.
 * [SWRevealViewController](https://github.com/John-Lluch/SWRevealViewController) - A UIViewController subclass for presenting side view controllers inspired on the FaceBook and Wunderlist apps, done right !
 * [GLPubSub](https://github.com/Glow-Inc/GLPubSub) - A wrapper of NSNotificationCenter to make pub sub easier
 * [XMLDictionary](https://github.com/nicklockwood/XMLDictionary) - A simple way to parse and generate XML on iOS and Mac OS.
 Converts an XML file to an NSDictionary which can then be easily traversed using the standard Cocoa keyPath mechanism.
 Can also output the contents of any dictionary as XML.